-Kenyan children complete treatment thanks to special parent education
+Kenyan children complete treatment thanks to special parental education program

 As many as 54% of children with cancer at the Moi Teaching and Referral Hospital in Kenya did not complete their treatment.
 The premature abandonment of the required therapy was the main reason for treatment failure.
 The parents did not understand the usefulness and necessity of completing the often expensive therapy.
 They were insufficiently informed by the medical staff that if they stopped treatment prematurely, the cancer was not sufficiently controlled and their children would still die.